freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 In a fight, everyone looks dirty.

-Do you want to look wrathful, dog piling in on someone who just said something dumb?
+You don't want to look wrathful, tearing apart someone's argument, or dog piling in on someone who just said something dumb.

+Sure – caustic wit can win you internet points in the short term.
+But it can also make people love you a little bit less and fear you a little bit more.

 I also try to refrain from complaining.
 Yes, I could probably get better customer service if I threatened to tweet about a cancelled flight.